Society

 Health and Safety Committee meetings are held regularly at each Sysmex business office, and preemptive measures are implemented from both short- and long-term perspectives based on a risk management concept, which includes eliminating risks identified through walk-around checks.
 In addition, the Central Health and Safety Committee, which monitors Sysmex Group companies in Japan, introduces measures and targets for health and safety and health management of domestic Group companies, monitors their progress, and deliberates on a variety of items ranging from measures against workplace risks and overwork to ensuring the safe handling of chemicals used in research.
 In the event of an industrial accident, the Health and Safety Committee of the relevant business office will deliberate on the causes of, and countermeasures against, the accident and report on such matters to the Central Health and Safety Committee.
 This body will share the reported contents within the entire Group with the objective of preventing a recurrence of the accident.

 In addition, employees are given safety training on emergency and evacuation measures to be taken in the event of an accident or an employee suddenly falling ill, on handling potentially dangerous machinery and raw materials, and on safe driving.
 We hold comprehensive fire drills based on hypothetical large-scale disaster scenarios and conduct training on the use of automated external defibrillators (AEDs).
 We also offer courses to train citizen emergency medical technicians on a regular basis.
 We hold initial-response drills in the event of a disaster, such as quickly confirming and ensuring employee safety and sharing information on the damage status at business offices.
-Sysmex also conducts labor compliance training, seminars by industrial physicians on the importance of taking secondary medical checkups and the aftereffects of COVID-19 infections, and seminars by external experts on women’s health.
+We also conduct labor compliance training, provide guidance from industrial physicians on the importance of follow-up medical examinations, and carry out workplace patrols and improvement activities by employees.

 Group companies also promote occupational health and safety management by carrying out workplace patrols and surveys, risk assessments, and training for emergency situations in accordance with the laws and regulations of specific regions and the characteristics of each facility.
 Sysmex Brazil has acquired ISO 45001 certification, the international standard for Occupational Health and Safety management systems.